 To proceed any further we need a miracle, namely, the existence of an interesting family of Hopf categories.
 Many of the combinatorial constructions of 3-dimensional TQFTs input a Hopf algebra, or the representation category of a Hopf algebra, and produce a TQFT.
-However, the most interesting class of 3-dimensional TQFTs come from Hopf algebras that are deformed universal enveloping algebras $U_q\mathfrak{g}$.
+However, the most interesting class of 3-dimensional TQFTs come from Hopf algebras that are deformed universal enveloping algebras $U_q \mathfrak{g}$.
 The question is where can one find an interesting class of Hopf categories that will give invariants that are useful in 4d topology.

-Topology in 4 dimensions is very different from lower dimensions: it is the first dimension where homeomorphic manifolds can fail to diffeomorphic.
+Topology in 4 dimensions is very different from lower dimensions: it is the first dimension where homeomorphic manifolds can fail to be diffeomorphic.
 In fact, there exist exotic \mathbb{R}^4 's: manifolds homeomorphic to \mathbb{R}^4 but not diffeomorphic to it.
-This is the only dimension where this phenomenon occurs!
-There are invariants coming from physics that can distinguish between homeomorphic 4-dimensional manifolds that are not diffeomorphic: this is the subject of Donaldson-Floer theory [195,196], which is what motivated Witten to invent the term 'topological quantum field theory' in the first place [119].
-Later, Seiberg and Witten revolutionized this subject with a streamlined approach [197,198].
-There are by now some excellent introductory texts on these matters [199,200].
+This is the only dimension in which exotic \mathbb{R}^n 's exist!
+The discovery of exotic \mathbb{R}^4 's relied on invariants coming from quantum field theory that can distinguish between homeomorphic 4-dimensional manifolds that are not diffeomorphic.
+Indeed this subject, known as 'Donaldson theory' [199], is what motivated Witten to invent the term 'topological quantum field theory' in the first place [122].
+Later, Seiberg and Witten revolutionized this subject with a streamlined approach [200, 201], and Donaldson theory was rebaptized 'Seiberg-Witten theory'.
+There are by now some good introductory texts on these matters [202, 203, 204].
+The book by Scorpan [205] is especially inviting.

-But this mystery remains: how-if at all!-these 4-manifold invariants might be computed using TQFTs that we could build using monoidal 2-categories, Hopf categories or trialgebras.
-This possibility has not been ruled out.
-In particular, while such algebraic structures would give TQFTs suitable for piecewise-linear manifolds, there is no essential difference between piecewise-linear and smooth manifolds in dimension 4.
-Unfortunately, interesting examples of these algebraic structures seem hard to construct.
+But this mystery remains: how-if at all!-can the 4-manifold invariants coming from quantum field theory be computed using Hopf categories, trialgebras or related structures?
+While such structures would give TQFTs suitable for piecewise-linear manifolds, there is no essential difference between piecewiselinear and smooth manifolds in dimension 4.
+Unfortunately, interesting examples of Hopf categories seem hard to construct.

-Luckily Crane and Frenkel did more than describe the algebraic structure of a Hopf category.
-They also conjectured where examples of such structures could be expected to arise:
+Luckily Crane and Frenkel did more than sketch the definition of a Hopf category.
+They also conjectured where examples might arise:

 The next important input is the existence of the canonical bases, for a special family of Hopf algebras, namely, the quantum groups.
 These bases are actually an indication of the existence of a family of Hopf categories, with structures closely related to the quantum groups.
-In fact, the structure coefficients of the quantum groups in the canonical bases are positive integers, which can be replaced by vector spaces.